Tree Search vs Optimization Approaches for Map Generation: Methods

+\textbf{Hill Climbing (HC)} is a single-point optimization algorithm~\cite{russell2016artificial} that initializes a random solution and keeps improving the solution (by comparing it to all the possible neighbors) until a local optimal solution is found.

-Simulated Annealing~\cite{russell2016artificial} is a single-point global optimization algorithm that tries to find a global optimum in the presence of several local optima.
-Like the hill climbing algorithm, the process starts with a randomized initial state.
-Within each iteration, the current selected solution's fitness is calculated using a fitness function.
-A neighbor of the current state is then randomly generated, and its score is calculated.
-If the neighbor state is better than the current state, it is made the current state.
-Otherwise the new state is accepted with probability less than 1.
-The probability is calculated by where \emph{d} is the absolute difference between the current state's score and the new state's score and \emph{T} is temperature.
-As the value of T is high at the beginning, the probability of accepting the poorer solution is higher at the start of the algorithm.
-After getting the new current state the same process continues until it finds optimal solution.
-Before each iteration the temperature is calculated where T = temperature, c = cooling rate.
+\textbf{Simulated Annealing (SA)} is a single-point global optimization algorithm~\cite{russell2016artificial} that tries to find a global optimum in the presence of several local optima.
+Instead of always accepting a better neighbor, it can accept less optimal neighbors with probability less than 1.
+The probability is calculated by $P = exp(-d/T)$, where $d$ is the absolute difference between the current solution's score and the new solution's score and $T$ is temperature.
+Temperature is initially given a high value which slowly decreases every iteration using a cooling rate $c$ ($T = T * c$).